pantacor/pvr/README.md

 # Features

- * repository format with single json file and object store
+ * simple repository in json format with object store
- * create file tree from repo
- * commit file tree to repo
+ * checkout and commit any working directory to repository
- * json file is a path to object map; json content inlined
- * json diffs describe all changes to file tree
+ * look at working tree diffs with `status` and `diff` commands
- * json diffs can be patched in as incremental updates
+ * get, push and apply patches as incremental updates
- * all repo operations are atomic and can be recovered from
+ * all repo operations are atomic and can be recovered
  * object store can be local or in cloud/CDN

 # Install